Looking to contract with Digital Theatre (US) LLC? Find the terms and copyright notice here.

 4.2.2 for all Authorised Users and the Institution, in the event that: (a) an Authorised User who is an employee or agent of Institution, while acting within the scope of his or her employment or agency, exceeds the scope of their authorised use of Digital Theatre Plus hereunder, or violates the restrictions and limitations on such use specified in this Agreement, or (b) the Institution violates the terms of this Agreement.

 4.3 This Clause will continue to apply after termination of this Agreement for any reason.

 5.1 Digital Theatre agrees to use reasonable endeavours to:

 5.1.1 make the Licensed Material available to the Institution and Authorised Users following acceptance of this Agreement by both parties and continued availability of the Licensed Material will be dependent upon Institution paying the Licence Fee in cleared funds by the date requested of them;

-5.1.2 make the Licensed Material available to the Institution and Authorised Users 24 hours a day (except when routine maintenance is carried out), and to restore access to the Licensed Material as soon as possible after any interruption or suspension of the Digital Theatre+ service;
+5.1.2 make the Licensed Material available to the Institution and Authorised Users 24 hours a day (except when routine maintenance is carried out), and to restore access to the Licensed Material as soon as possible after any interruption or suspension of the Digital Theatre Plus service;

-5.1.3 provide customer support services relating to the Digital Theatre+ service to Authorised Users by e-mail or over the phone during normal working hours in the United Kingdom.
-Customer support on phone is from 9.00 am to 5.00 pm on business days UK time.
-Digital Theatre will respond to all customer enquiries via email within 24 hours;
+5.1.3 provide customer support services relating to the Digital Theatre Plus service to Authorized Users during normal working hours in the United Kingdom.
+Digital Theatre will aim to respond to all customer enquiries via email within 1 business day;

 6. RESPONSIBILITIES OF INSTITUTION